Kebab: Iran

 It is served with the basic Iranian meal accompaniments, in addition to grilled tomatoes on the side of the rice and butter on top of the rice.
 It is an old northern tradition (probably originating in Tehran) that a raw egg yolk should be placed on top of the rice as well, though this is strictly optional, and most restaurants will not serve the rice this way unless it is specifically requested.
 "Somagh", powdered sumac, is also made available and its use varies based on tastes to a small dash on the rice or a heavy sprinkling on both rice and meat, particularly when used with red (beef/veal/lamb) meat.

 At Persian restaurants, the combination of one kabab barg and one kabab koobideh is typically called Soltani, meaning "sultan's feast".
-The traditional beverage of choice to accompany kebab is doogh, a sour yogurt drink with mint and salt.
+The combination of one kabab barg, one jujeh kabab and kabab koobideh is typically called Shah abbasi, meaning "Shah Abbas' meal".
+The traditional beverage of choice to accompany Persian kabab is doogh, a sour yogurt drink with mint and salt.

-In the old bazaar tradition, the rice (which is covered with a tin lid) and accompaniments are served first, immediately followed by the kebabs, which are brought to the table by the waiter, who holds several skewers in his left hand, and a piece of flat bread (typically nan-e lavash) in his right.
+In the old bazaar tradition, the rice (which is covered with a tin lid) and accompaniments are served first, immediately followed by the kababs, which are brought to the table by the waiter, who holds several skewers in his left hand, and a piece of flat bread (typically nan-e lavash) in his right.
 A skewer is placed directly on the rice and while holding the kebab down on the rice with the bread, the skewer is quickly pulled out.
-With the two most common kebabs, barg and koobideh, two skewers are always served.
-In general, bazaar kebab restaurants only serve these two varieties, though there are exceptions.
+With the two most common kababs, barg and koobideh, two skewers are always served.
+In general, bazaar kabab restaurants only serve these two varieties, though there are exceptions.

-In Iranian Azerbaijan, "Binab (also Bonab) Kebabi" is very famous in Azerbaijani cuisine for its large size.
+In Iranian Azerbaijan, "Binab (also Bonab) Kababi" is very famous in Iranian Azerbaijani local cuisine for its large size.
 It is named after the city of Binab in East Azerbaijan province.
-This kebab and other types (e.g., Shishlik, kubide, Berge, Gelin, etc.) can be served alone or with rice and fresh salad on the side.
-In this region Kebabs come usually with yogurt, hot bread, tomato, onion, parsley and paprika-salt, and tarragon.
+This kabab and other types (e.g., Shishlik, Kubide, Berge, Gelin, etc.) can be served alone or with rice and fresh salad on the side.
+In this region Kababs come usually with yogurt, hot bread, tomato, onion, parsley and paprika-salt, and tarragon.

 Kabab koobideh (کباب کوبیده) it kūbide (کوبیده) is an Iranian minced meat kabab which is made from ground lamb, beef, or chicken, often mixed with parsley and chopped onions.

 Kabab Koobideh contains: ground meat, onion, salt, pepper, turmeric, and seasoning.
 These ingredients are mixed together until the mixture becomes smooth and sticky.
 One egg is added to help the mix stick together.
 The mixture is then pressed around a skewer.
 Koobideh Kabab is typically 7 to 8 in long.